fastoch/k8s_zeroToHero/README.md

 We got some code plus the dependencies needed for our application to run.

-Our application is divided into multiple functional parts called **Microservices**.
+Our application is divided into multiple functional parts called **microservices**.

-For each Microservice, we'll put the corresponding code and its dependencies inside of an isolated environment called a **container**.
+For each microservice, we'll put the corresponding code and its dependencies inside of an isolated environment called a **container**.

 # Containers offer many advantages